 British Gold Sovereigns and the South African Krugerrand are the most popularly traded coins in the market.
 This makes them one of the best ways to hold gold.
 Popular coins have more buyers and you are likely to achieve a more competitive price when you sell.

 Definition of Proof Coins

-Therefore if you wish to hold a coin purely as an safe investment, I would advise against proof coins, as a greater % of their worth is subjective and in the eye of the beholder.
-The picture to the left isn’t a bullion coin, but the modern 50p coin circulating in britain today.
+Therefore if you wish to hold a coin purely as a safe investment, I would advise against proof coins, as a greater % of their worth is subjective and in the eye of the beholder.

 Security & insurance